 - Obtain the W2 compensation

 Assuming the company is a C-Corp or an S-Corp, you need to obtain the W3 (a summary of the W2s).
 This will have all employee compensation and becomes a basis for the pay credit calculation.
+Compensation must be analyzed first before you apply the pay formula.

 - Determine the annual pay credit

 This is specified in the plan document and will usually be a set percentage of pay.
 In most cases this will be a nominal amount like 4%.
+What is the pay formula used in a cash balance plan?

 - Calculate the final amount